-Your photos are available for download through a hosted, secure third party service called Pixieset.
-Pixieset is used to make it easy for you to download, share and comment on the photos in your gallery.
+Your photos are now available for download through a hosted, secure third party service called Pixieset.
+Pixieset is used to make it easy for you and all guests with the password to download, share and comment on the photos in your gallery.

 Once you have had time to view the entire gallery on a good quality large screen, I would really appreciate your feedback at firstname.lastname@example.org.
 You can also use this email address to request any further changes/requests or comments about photos.

 They have been securely uploaded to Pixieset and are available online at a URL you should have received in an email with the subject line ‘Photos for [Your Name]… are ready’ together with passwords.

 If you are having trouble finding the gallery link and password email, try searching ‘photos for’ in your email client such as Gmail to filter the results.